sta/websocket-sharp/README.md

 `e.Message` property returns a `string` that represents the error message.
 So you should use it to get the error message.

-And if the error is due to an exception, you can get the `System.Exception` instance that caused the error, by using `e.Exception` property.
+And if the error is due to an exception, you can get a `System.Exception` instance that caused the error, by using `e.Exception` property.

 ##### WebSocket.OnClose Event #####